rnhc1000/interview-task-backend/README.md

 * Proper seeder is located in Invoice module and it’s named DatabaseSeeder

-* In .evn.example proper connection to database is established.
+* In .env.example proper connection to database is established.

 * Using proper DDD structure is preferred (with elements like entity, value object, repository, mapper / proxy, DTO) but not mandatory.
 Unit tests in plus.